|

 book that came with the set as well as radio interviews.
 Next up

-was yet another collaboration with Wayne on a new
+was yet another a new

 remastered version of Highlights From Jeff Wayne’s